rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 The *Retrieval Request* will use the configured LogFileStorage plugin, and invoke `retrieve`.

 If successful, the client requests to read the **Local File Log** should find the file available locally.
-If unsuccessful, a new *Retrieval Request* may be started if requested by a client.
+If unsuccessful, the result may be cached for a period of time to report to the client.
+After that time, a new *Retrieval Request* may be started if requested by a client.
+After a certain number of attempts fail, further attempts will be disabled and return the cached status.
+The retry delay and number of attempts can be configured.

-### Log Storage States
+### Log File Availability

-Your plugin will be asked what `state` the log file is in, and should report back one of:
+Your plugin will be asked if the log file is 'available', and should report back one of:

-* `AVAILABLE` - the plugin can retrieve the file
+* `true` - the plugin can retrieve the file
-* `NOT_FOUND` - the plugin cannot retrieve the file
+* `false` - the plugin cannot retrieve the file
-* `PENDING` - the plugin is currently retrieving the file

-Only if `AVAILABLE` is reported will a *Retrieval Request* be created.
+Only if `true` is reported will a *Retrieval Request* be created.

-Note: currently `NOT_FOUND` and `PENDING` are treated the same, and clients will receive a message that Rundeck is waiting for the remote file to be available.
+If there is an error discovering availability, your plugin should throw an Exception with the error message to report.

 ### Java LogFileStorage

 Create a Java class that implements the [LogFileStoragePlugin](https://github.com/dtolabs/rundeck/tree/core/src/main/java/com/dtolabs/rundeck/plugins/logging/LogFileStoragePlugin.java) interface: